Zilliqa/Scilla-Cookbook/docs/recipes/scilla-recipes/funds.md

 # Funds

 One unit of ZIL as a native token is equal to 1000000000000 QA.
 (1 ZIL = 10^12 QA).
-When we deal with ZIL as a unit in scilla, it is represented as an ```Uint128```.
+When we deal with ZIL as a unit in Scilla, it is represented as an ```Uint128```.
 The below example shows how to accept/send funds to/from a smart contract.

 :::danger
 The example does not implement ownership logic, therefore anyone can withdraw funds.